-- the subdivision road pattern will properly direct major flow - the lots are not encroaching into floodplain or other environmentally sensitive areas - the SWM block is large enough to contain the minimum size of facility necessary to provide the required level of treatment - SWM facilities will be on lands dedicated to the municipality in addition to any lands required to be dedicated for park purposes under the Planning Act.
+- the subdivision road pattern will properly direct major flow. - the lots are not encroaching into floodplain or other environmentally sensitive areas. - the SWM block is large enough to contain the minimum size of facility necessary to provide the required level of treatment. - SWM facilities will be on lands dedicated to the municipality in addition to any lands required to be dedicated for park purposes under the Planning Act.

-The technical requirements and criteria of the stormwater management preliminary report are governed by "Lower Trent Region Conservation Authority Stormwater Management Technical Guidelines, December, 2020".
+The technical requirements and criteria of the stormwater management preliminary report must adhere to the technical requirements and criteria of "Lower Trent Region Conservation Authority Stormwater Management Technical Guidelines, December, 2020".
 This document can be found on the Lower Trent Conservation website.